Ever wish you had a crystal ball to see into the mind of Uncle Sam?

 In other words, you may not get to keep program income to spend as you see fit!

 Watch the requirements and you can keep the auditors happy.

 Miss this one, and the feds can get the money back!

 Gotcha #11: Real Property Acquisition and Relocation Assistance

 These two little items can get you in trouble if you aren’t careful.

-Sometime, the awarding agency doesn’t want you getting “real” and prohibits the purchase of real property with federal funds.
+Sometimes, the awarding agency doesn’t want you getting “real” and prohibits the purchase of any real property (like that badly needed clinic building) with federal funds.

 Gotcha #12: Overdue or Missing Reporting